Realbarrow/exalted-cartography/README.md

-# jacint
+# elloge
-A distance-measurement utility for Exalted 3e
+A rescaled and much less stable distance-measurement utility for Exalted 3e